 - Priority Mail

 - First-Class Package Service - Retail

 USPS has a zone chart to calculate the distance between the origin and destination zip codes.
 There are a total of 9 USPS zones, with Zones 1-8 covering the continental US, Alaska, Hawaii, and US Territories such as Puerto Rico and the Virgin Islands.
 Zone 9 zip codes include US Territories, Commonwealths, and the Freely Associated States that are mostly based in the Pacific Ocean, such as Guam, Northern Mariana Islands, and the Republic of the Marshall Islands, to name a few places.

 Zone 1 contains zip codes that are nearest to the origin zip code.
 The larger the zone number, the further the destination zip code is – so Zone 9 zip codes are the furthest distance from the origin zip code.

 Here's an example of what the USPS Zone Map would look like for a zip code in Los Angeles:

 As you can see, the area near Los Angeles is purple, or Zone 1.
-All of the eastern United States, most of Alaska, and Hawaii is orange, or Zone 8, which show they are the furthest from LA.
+All of the eastern United States, most of Alaska, and Hawaii are orange, or Zone 8, which shows they are the furthest from LA.